piarenivar/SimonGame/README.md

 # SimonGame
-This is a JS based basic Simon Game.
+This is a JavaScript based basic Simon Game.

+Visit the site at https://piarenivar.github.io/SimonGame/.